microsoft/health-architectures/Postman/README.md

 21. Copy the secret **Value** and securely store it somewhere (you will need this when you configure your Postman environment).
 <img src="./docs/images/Screenshot_2022-02-15_142159_edit2.png" height="328">

-For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for FHIR service.
+For more information on registering client applications in AAD for Azure Health Data Services, please see the [Authentication and Authorization for Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/authentication-authorization) documentation.

 ## Step 2 - Assign Azure RBAC roles for Postman